LedgerProject/GPP_backend/README.md

   * controllers: implements operations defined by the application’s API.
 It implements the application’s business logic and acts as a bridge between the HTTP/REST API and domain/database models.
   * datasources: configuration for a Connector instance that represents data in an external system.
   * interceptors: reusable functions to provide aspect-oriented logic around method invocations.
-  * model: describes objects, for example, users, categories, structures.
+  * models: describes objects, for example, users, categories, structures.
 Defines a list of properties with name, type, and other constraints.
   * repositories: specialized Service interface that provides strong-typed data access (for example, CRUD) operations of a domain model against the underlying database or service.
   * scenarios: various zenroom scenarious.
   * services: various services functions.